blablacar/dgr/README.md

 # cnt
 Tool to build **RKT** ACI and POD in a mixup of Chef, Dockerfile and Packer logic

-File templating will be resolved on container start using **confd** in local mode
+File templating will be resolved on container start using **confd** in env mode

 # commands
 ```bash